boldflight/BibleConverter/test_EPUB/output/isa.md

 ### The Lord Hears Hezekiah’s Prayer

 [1] In those days Hezekiah was stricken with a terminal illness.
-The prophet Isaiah son of Amoz visited him and told him, “This is what the Lord says, ‘Give instructions to your household, for you are about to die; you will not get well.’”
+The prophet Isaiah son of Amoz visited him and told him, “This is what the **Lord** says, ‘Give instructions to your household, for you are about to die; you will not get well.’”
-[2] Hezekiah turned his face to the wall and prayed to the Lord, [3] “Please, Lord.
+[2] Hezekiah turned his face to the wall and prayed to the **Lord**, [3] “Please, **Lord**.
 Remember how I have served you faithfully and with wholehearted devotion, and how I have carried out your will.”
 Then Hezekiah wept bitterly.
-[4] The Lord’s message came to Isaiah,
+[4] The **Lord’**s message came to Isaiah,
-[5] “Go and tell Hezekiah: ‘This is what the Lord God of your ancestor David says: “I have heard your prayer; I have seen your tears.
+[5] “Go and tell Hezekiah: ‘This is what the **Lord** God of your ancestor David says: “I have heard your prayer; I have seen your tears.
 Look, I will add fifteen years to your life.
 [6] I will also rescue you and this city from the king of Assyria.
 I will shield this city.”’”
-[7] Isaiah replied, “This is your sign from the Lord confirming that the Lord will do what he has said:
+[7] Isaiah replied, “This is your sign from the **Lord** confirming that the **Lord** will do what he has said:
 [8] Look, I will make the shadow go back ten steps on the stairs of Ahaz.”
 And then the shadow went back ten steps.

 ### Hezekiah’s Song of Thanks